 Regional and city leaders are being proactive in their engagement with residents to make sure that large groups and populations are not left behind with all the economic change.
 One strategy is to work with the community to identify some of the social and economic problems that exist in the Columbus region.
 Then, consider what types of technological tools are available to alleviate some of these problems.
 This way, the incoming opportunities are directed into neighborhoods where the need exists and is most apparent.

 As Columbus begins to grow, it will see disruptions in mobility and housing among other things.
 Leaders are working to ensure that the city is working smarter not harder.
-Simply building more won’t solve any problems, they need to invest in infrastructure that will accommodate the growth.
+Simply building more won’t solve any problems.
+They need to invest in infrastructure that will accommodate the growth.
 Technology can help with mapping out density and maximizing efficiency with mobility tools.
 Even more, they are looking for a shared approach to transportation with a variety of options including autonomous vehicles, connected vehicles, mass transportation, and micro-transit opportunities.

 Why be a Part of the Change

-Cities like Columbus who are on the cusp of technology and innovations are appealing to companies looking to expand and move.
+Cities like Columbus who are on the cusp of technology and innovation are appealing to companies looking to expand and move.
 While Smart Columbus is a wildly attractive initiative, the city also boasts other enticing features.

 ● Quality of Life

-With cute historic neighborhoods, arts, Columbus is gaining nationwide recognition for its historic neighborhoods, lively sports, growing arts appreciation, and more.
+Columbus is gaining nationwide recognition for its historic neighborhoods, lively sports, growing arts appreciation, and more.

 Crossed by eight major interstate highways, the Columbus Region has easy southbound access through the Mid-Atlantic states to the Southeast.
 The Region’s east-west corridors traverse the country from coast to coast and into the Rockies.
 Companies here are able to take advantage of easy access to all over North America, making it an inviting option for corporate headquarters.

-The cost of living is low and the median income high in this Midwestern city.
+The cost of living is low and median income is high in this Midwestern city.
 Median rent is $840 per month and median home price is $266,496 making Columbus’s housing expenses 23% below the national average.
 The median annual household income is $51,708.